 Citroën Berlingo engines, drive and performance

-Nothing about the way the Citroen Berlingo looks screams performance, and sensibly the French marque has pegged power outputs to be sufficient rather than speedy.
+Nothing about the way the Citroen Berlingo looks screams performance, and sensibly the French marque has limited power outputs to be sufficient rather than speedy.

-Even the 110 allows the Berlingo to easily keep up with traffic on motorways and accelerating away with sufficient briskness from standing starts at junctions.
-Just don’t expect fiery performance, even flat out acceleration is best described as adequate, with plenty of room needed for A road overtakes.
+This allows the Berlingo to easily keep up with traffic on motorways and accelerate away with sufficient briskness from standing starts at junctions.
+Just don’t expect fiery performance.
+Even flat-out acceleration is best described as adequate, with plenty of room needed for A-road overtakes.

-The 130 is a better bet if you regularly have a fully loaded car, with appreciably more urgent acceleration and the option of a decent eight-speed automatic gearbox.
-It can be a little jerky when pulling away but shifts smooth enough on the move.
-A six-speed manual is also available with a light and easy shift albeit one that’s a bit rubbery.
-Both are refined, proving easy on the ear when being worked hard and settling into the background when cruising.
+The pre-2024 130hp petrol is a better bet if you regularly have a fully loaded car, with appreciably more urgent acceleration and the option of a decent eight-speed automatic gearbox.
+It can be a little jerky when pulling away but shifts smoothly enough on the move.
+Both versions of the petrol are refined, proving easy on the ear when being worked hard and settling into the background when cruising.

 Originally there were four engine-transmission combinations if you want a diesel Berlingo, all of which are based around the four-cylinder 1.5-litre BlueHDi motor.
-We’ll run through them all here.
+Post-2024, this has been reduced to a single 130hp engine with an eight-speed automatic gearbox.

 Entry-point to the range was the BlueHDi 75, fitted with a five-speed manual gearbox, but this unpopular option was discontinued during 2019.
 Its modest output of 75hp reaches its peak at 3,500rpm resulting in a top speed of 95mph, while maximum torque of 230Nm is available at 1,750rpm.
 It’s a bit weedy, so we’d avoid it.